 The House of Commons science and technology committee launched an inquiry into ‘Algorithms in decision-making’ following a fantastic pitch from our campaigns and policy officer Dr Stephanie Mathisen.
 The new committee took up the inquiry in September 2017 and are now accepting evidence.

 As Steph argues, algorithms — quite rapidly and without debate — have come to replace humans in making decisions that affect many aspects of our lives, from criminal justice to education.
 Algorithms in themselves are neither ‘good’ nor ‘bad’, but where the public has little access to information about the workings of algorithms in decision-making, there is a serious lack of transparency and therefore accountability and choice.

 This is an issue that many of you have raised with us, especially since the 2013 Sense about Science lecture given by Cory Doctorow.

-Thanks to all of you who let the committee know how important this issue is.
+Thanks to all of you who have let the committee know how important this issue is.

 “Algorithms are being used in everything from sifting job applications, calculating credit scores and offering loans and mortgages to deciding whether to release prisoners on bail.
 These are crucial moments, and the impact of those decisions can be enormous.